 Place in Washing Machine

 Bathroom rugs need to be washed with similar textile goods and colors.
-Towels are the best option for that, as bathroom rugs produce some lint you don’t want on your clothes.
+Towels are the best option, as bathroom rugs produce some lint you don’t want on your clothes.

 Note: Always use cold water as the rubber backing may dissolve from hot water.
-Quickly remove the rugs from the washer as soon as the washing cycle has been finished.
+Quickly remove the rugs from the washer after the washing cycle has finished.

-Finally, If the rubber backing begins to crack in washing cycles, some new rugs can get damaged.
 These little pieces of plastic can damage the water pump in your washer.
-So it is time to get some new rugs if the rubber backing starts to crack.
+So, it is time to get some new rugs if the rubber backing starts to crack.

 Decrease the Spin Cycle Speed